Ismuai/swmmReact_basic_example/README.md

 ```
 const [inpFile, setInpFile] = useState('Example1.inp')
 ```
 by replacing 'Example1.inp' with 'YourFileName.inp'.

-run the program again by using the command window and typing:
+Run the program again by using the command window and typing:
 ```
 npm start
 ```